Akira Nishiguchi: Capture

 Studying his new acquaintance more closely, Furukawa quickly saw that Nishiguchi seemed to only have a rudimentary knowledge of the law despite claiming to be an established lawyer.
 Taking his daughter's cue, he also took note of the moles on Nishiguchi's face.
 Furukawa excused himself and left the house, walking to the same community bulletin board Ruriko had visited the day before.
 He viewed the wanted poster and was stunned to realise that his daughter was right: "Kawamura" and Akira Nishiguchi were the same man.

 Keeping his composure, Furukawa returned home and discreetly confirmed Ruriko's suspicions to the family.
 Not wanting Nishiguchi to escape, but also not wanting the fugitive to attack his family if they raised the alarm too early, Furukawa stalled for time by offering Nishiguchi a room for the night, which Nishiguchi readily accepted.
 After instructing his wife to distract Nishiguchi with conversation, Furukawa installed a lock on a section of the house where the family could be sequestered until Nishiguchi went to sleep.

 Shortly after 11.00pm, the light in Nishiguchi's room had gone out.
 Once he was certain that Nishiguchi was asleep, Furukawa dispatched his wife and eldest daughter to the police station; Furukawa stayed in the house to protect Ruriko.
 They successfully did so, but as the local police did not anticipate Nishiguchi coming to such a small, remote city, they were informed that the force needed several hours to gather enough officers to apprehend the fugitive.
 The two women returned to the house in order to avoid arousing Nishiguchi's suspicions.

 By 4.00am on 3 January, the Furukawa household had been quietly surrounded by hidden policemen.
 Nishiguchi woke up early and greeted the family, but immediately realized something was wrong.
 He quickly gathered his possessions and told them that he had to travel to Fukuoka immediately.
-But as soon as he attempted to leave the house, Nishiguchi was ambushed by police.
+As soon as he attempted to leave the house, Nishiguchi was ambushed by police.
 He offered no resistance as he was loaded into a waiting police vehicle and driven away.